 • A concise explanation of their research

-As is customary at similar events, each presenting student will be available next to their printed poster to explain their project and answer questions.
-A group of select SPH-B faculty will name a winner in the undergraduate, master's, and Ph.D. categories.
+As is customary at similar events, each presenting student was available next to their printed poster to explain their project and answer questions.
+A group of select SPH-B faculty named a winner in the undergraduate, master's, and Ph.D. categories.

 Our areas of focus